Now Available For Preorder

 He has lectured to audiences in the United States, Canada, South America, Europe, and the Middle-East on various topics including cognitive-behavioral interventions for individual and family issues, parenting, sibling relationships, and the Intersection between spirituality and mental health.
 Dr. Milevsky has been interviewed by national media about his work including stories in The Washington Post, The Wall Street Journal, The Associated Press, Real Simple, and Allure magazine.
 Additionally, Dr. Milevsky is a columnist for Psychology Today and The Huffington Post on well-being issues.
 He has been a guest expert on TV and radio including an appearance on Public Radio International’s “The Takeaway”.

 Financial: Avidan Milevsky has an employment relationship with Wellspring Counseling.
 Towson, MD.
 He is an associate professor of Psychology at Ariel University in Israel.
-He is a psychotherapist at The Center for Mental Health in Bet Shemesh.
+He is the executive director of The Center for Mental Health in Israel.
 Dr. Milevsky receives a speaking honorarium from PESI, Inc.

 Non-financial: Avidan Milevsky is a member of the American Psychological Association.